WouterVerschuren/S3Portfolio/README.md

 ### how I plan to show this learning outcome in my project:

+## What is culture?
+For me Culture is the beliefs, values and behvaiors someone has. people from the same culure usually connect on most of the same beliefs, values and behaviors as other people from the same culture.
+This gives culture the feeling of belonging.
+Cultures include traditions, languages, arts, sociol norms and knowledge.

+## what is my culture?
+As a person who is dutch I tend to have a lot of trades from dutch culture. the most common of these trades is probably dutch directness.
+Dutch people usually tend to say what's on there mind and not think to much about what comes out of their mouth.
+This can both be a good thing and a bad thing, since it helps to show your opinion about something. but it can also be too direct sometimes and can be seen as offencif when you say something a bit too agressive. this is especially true when you're speaking with someone from a different culture where this is less common.

+## What did you do to improve the group communications with respect to cultural differences?
+For our group project we are currently working together with people from finland.
+Usually Finnish people tend to be a bit shy when you meet them for the first time and take a long time opening up. this sometimes made it diffecult to know if they were okay with certain decisions we made as they wouldn't be as harsh as we dutchies are used to. because of this we decided to make decisions we made them very clear so that they had enough time to give their honest opinion about them.
+We also made clear rules about it all so that it was easy from
+For our group project we are working together with the OAMK group in Finland.
+Finnish people tend to be more shy and serious in the beginning, thats why in the beginning of our project I tried to step up as a mediator and set some rules in which everyone could be comfortable and provide the best version of themselves, I also manage the communication channel which is our discord and act as the main person in between if we need anything. software ethics
+Ethics in my application
+You have made an analysis of the ethical aspects of your application.

+Which ethical aspects play a role in your project?

+The main ethical issue for my project is the handling of security as people can make accounts in which personal information is set.

+Do you foresee ethical conflicts caused by your software?
+What kind of?

+There should be no immediate ethical conflict by my software as there is no interaction between people.

+Can you do something to avoid or minimize these conflicts?

+Irrelevant

 ## 6 Requirements and Design

 You analyze (non-functional) requirements, elaborate (architectural) designs and validate them using multiple types of test techniques.